wdi-sf-march-2014/notes/IntroToRails/rails_routing_prep.md

 | Update | PUT or UPDATE | `PUT "/puppies/1?name=lassy"` (change puppy number 1 to have name lassy) |
 | Delete | DELETE | `Delete "/puppies/1"` (destroy the first puppy, yikes!!!!) |

 REST stands for **REpresentational State Transfer**.
-We will demonstrate these practices throughout this lesson, but for now preparing don't worry too much about it yet.
+We will demonstrate these practices throughout this lesson, but for now, don't worry about it yet.

 ## Part 1: On the Runway